Improx/ModifiedValues/README.md

 //Pretend to attach a collection of modifiers (modifierCol1) float previewValue = Speed.PreviewValue(modifierCol1);

-//Pretend to attach a collection of modifiers (modifierCol1) and detach modifierCol2 float previewValue = Speed.PreviewValue(modifierCol1, modifierCol2);
+//Pretend to attach a collection of modifiers (modifierCol1) and detach collection modifierCol2 float previewValue = Speed.PreviewValue(modifierCol1, modifierCol2);

 //Pretend to detach a collection of modifiers (modifierCol2)